-The Greater Lynchburg Community Trustand the Bedford Community Health Foundation recently made awards to Lynchburg College’s doctor of physical therapy program to provide training equipment.
+The Greater Lynchburg Community Trustand the Bedford Community Health Foundation recently made awards to University of Lynchburg’s doctor of physical therapy program to provide training equipment.

 The Greater Lynchburg Community Trust has awarded $7,543 to acquire 80 items – including wheelchairs, therapy balls, tumble forms, and balance discs – that will be used to train entry-level students in therapeutic interventions for patients of all ages who might experience neurologic illness or injury.
 The equipment will also allow the faculty to provide hands-on and didactic training to community groups regarding positioning, transferring, and handling of children and adults with neurologic dysfunction.